New to Colorado

-If you have a valid driver license in your possession which was issued by another U.S. state, territory, or possession, you will normally not be required to take the written exam or drive skills test.
+If you have a driver license that is valid or expired less than one year, was issued by another U.S. state, territory, and is in your possession, you will normally not be required to take the written exam or drive skills test.
 Driver license employees have the responsibility to require a drive test if there is a problem with your physical aptitude analysis or vision screening.
 Your valid out-of-state driver license will be used for identification purposes and to waive testing requirements.
 Per Colorado Revised Statute 24-60-1106, the license you previously held will be voided (it will be marked with a single hole punch in the upper right corner).
-If your out-of-state license is expired less than one year, you can still use that to waive testing requirements, but will be required to provide additional identification documents.

 When visiting a driver license office, please bring the following (Please see the application checklist for more information):

-- If you are under the age of 18, an Affidavit of Liability or Guardianship (DR2460) must be signed by your parent/legal guardian in front of a driver license employee or notary
+- If you are younger than 18, an Affidavit of Liability or Guardianship (DR2460) must be signed by your parent/legal guardian in front of a driver license employee or notary

 - Applicable fee